carbon-language/carbon-lang/llvm/docs/ProgrammersManual.rst

 ValueMap is a wrapper around a :ref:`DenseMap <dss_densemap>` mapping ``Value*``\ s (or subclasses) to another type.
-When a Value is deleted or RAUW'ed, ValueMap will update itself so the new version of the key is mapped to the same value, just as if the key were a WeakVH.
+When a Value is deleted or RAUW'ed, ValueMap will update itself so the new version of the key is mapped to the same value, just as if the key were a WeakTrackingVH.
 You can configure exactly how this happens, and what else happens on these two events, by passing a ``Config`` parameter to the ValueMap template.

 .. _dss_intervalmap: